14 Best Ways to Reduce RTO Charges in eCommerce in 2023

 Verification of Shipping Address

-The address can be verified with address proof documents of the buyer.
+The address can be verified with a address proof documents of the buyer.

 Profiling of Risky Orders